danne931/akka-dotnet-bank/README.md

     }
     ```
 8. navigate to localhost in browser
-9. restart eventstoredb container if restarting the server or switching between running C# and F# apps
+9. restart eventstoredb container if switching between running C# and F# apps